marsbard/beautiful-jekyll/_posts/2016-06-13-rest-assured-with-alfresco.md

         assertEquals("products array is empty on empty request", 0, root.getJSONArray("products").length());
         assertNotEquals("products array is empty on empty request, and not by accident", 1, root.getJSONArray("products").length());
         assertNotEquals("products array is empty on empty request, and not by accident", 10, root.getJSONArray("products").length());
-        assertNotEquals("products array is empty on empty request, and not by accident", 10, root.getJSONArray("products").length());

     }